Skip to Content

 The best strategy is to offer an upfront amount to the creditors.
 This is generally received better than payments over time, and also means the SBR is finalised promptly.

-SBR proposals which are to be paid from future cash flow, need to be supported by budgets and forecasts.
+SBR proposals which are to be paid from future cash flow need to be supported by budgets and forecasts.
+Accurate financials, supported by the RP’s creditor voting requirements and clear forecasting, play a critical role in gaining creditor support.

 Issues that may arise with an SBR

-The below are some examples of issues that arise with client's that undertake an Small Business Restructure.
+The below are some examples of issues that arise with clients that undertake a Small Business Restructure.

 Most of the time, there are strategies and actions we can take prior to the appointment of an SBR to mitigate these risks.
-This is part of what Thryvv.io does during our appointment to ensure the director's are in the best position possible.
+This is part of what Thryvv.io does during our appointment to ensure the directors are in the best position possible.
+A proper business viability assessment is often conducted to address potential concerns early, helping with smoother unsecured creditor negotiations and a higher chance of proposal acceptance.

 Personal Guarantees